 Some people find that certain actions, such as drinking alcohol or taking drugs, increase the likelihood of self-harm, or that self-harm is more likely to happen at certain times (at night, for example).

 Sometimes people talk about self-harm as attention-seeking.
-If people make comments like this, it can leave you feeling judged and alienated.
+If people make comments like this, it can leave you feeling judged and alone.
 In reality, a lot of people keep their self-harm private, and it can be painful to have your behaviour misunderstood in this way.

 However, if you do self-harm as a way of bringing attention to yourself, remember that there is nothing wrong with wanting to be noticed and to have your distress acknowledged and taken seriously.
-You also deserve a respectful response from those around you, including medical professionals.
+You also deserve a sympathetic response from those around you, including medical professionals.

-Self-harm is something that anyone can do, there is no one typical person who hurts themselves.
+People of all ages and backgrounds self-harm.
+There is no one typical person who hurts themselves.